artefactual/atom-docs/admin-manual/maintenance/debug.rst

     **You are not allowed to access this file.
 Check qubit_dev.php for more information.**

-A :term:`developer` can edit the PHP configuration file (located at ``/etc/php5/fpm/pool.d/atom.conf`` if you followed our :ref:`Linux installation instructions <linux-dependency-php>` exactly) to add further IP addresses to the ``ATOM_DEBUG_IP`` variable - this is called by ``qubit_dev.php`` and checked for allowed IP addresses.
+A :term:`developer` can edit the PHP configuration file (frequently located at ``/etc/php5/fpm/pool.d/atom.conf``) to add further IP addresses to the ``ATOM_DEBUG_IP`` variable - this is called by ``qubit_dev.php`` and checked for allowed IP addresses.
 Doing so will allow you to access Debug mode from a different IP address than that of the server.

 .. image:: images/debug-ip.*
    :align: center